XseniaP/Guidance_mid/README.md

 #### Running with Docker:

 You need to have a docker engine installed https://www.docker.com/products/docker-desktop/.
-The following commands can be run in Terminal (Bash) to build and run Docker image:
+The following commands can be run in Terminal (Bash) to build and run Docker image.

+Building docker image:

 `git clone https://github.com/XseniaP/Guidance_mid.git`